12 May 2021 Leave a comment Test automation

 There are still a lot of unsolved challenges when implementing mobile test automation.
 This article takes a closer look at the reasons and mentions helpful strategies and tools.

-Here are 3 main test automation pain points:
+Overview: the 3 main test automation pain points

-I don’t make a claim that this list is complete.
-Please let me know in the comment section what you find particularly challenging related to mobile test automation.
+We don’t make a claim that this list is complete.
+Please let us know what you find particularly challenging related to mobile test automation.

 What is test flakiness?